Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-As of November 2019, the app offered nearly 1.9 million used car options — so there’s no shortage of cars to compare.
-And when you’re ready to sell, you can list a car for free with a tool that helps you determine what price you should sell it for.
+When you’re ready to sell, you can list a car for free with a tool that helps you determine what price you should sell it for.

 Whether you’re trying to decide between two different models or simply find the best price for a car in your area, one of these top apps can likely help.
-Then once you’ve done the research and are ready to buy, you can compare financing offers with our guide to car loans.
+Once you’ve done the research and are ready to buy, you can compare financing offers with our guide to car loans.

 Navigate car deals and a wavering market if you’re buying a ride during the coronavirus.